 The World of Work As mentioned in my previous post, during the first month of the school year I took my students on a voyage of self-discovery.
-The whole process of children gaining understanding of their abilities and interests was facilitated by their exploration of the world of work.
-Each one was encouraged to "dive" … Continue reading How Covid-19 fast forwarded us into the future
+With it, I implicitly communicate the importance of learning taking place beyond the boundaries of the classroom and the school building.
+In our attempt to let students take … Continue reading How Covid-19 fast forwarded us into the future

 Design thinking activities are a powerful tool for engaging students and developing their creativity and communication skills.
 The real value lies in the interactivity and authenticity of the experience.
 The content of the learning is genuinely supplied by the students in the room in the form of their impressions, memories, experiences, ideas, opinions and feelings. … Continue reading Design Thinking, Language Learning and the Power of Giving